R-Udayakumar/Ethicka-Hacking-Techniques---19CS417-/README.md

 ## RESULT:
-The program is executed successfully
+Thus, the program to develop a simple webserver to serve html programming pages was executed successfully.